 To begin with, most chicken breeds will start by laying smaller and fewer eggs.
 The size and number of eggs will increase as the chicken matures into its egg-laying role.
 The numbers and size will slowly plummet as the hen gets older and nearer the end of her egg laying days.

 Since hens don’t need a rooster to lay eggs, you might wonder why roosters are necessary, considering how many rules and guidelines you must follow to keep them.

 The simple truth is that roosters are necessary if you want fertilized eggs that can turn into little chicks or baby hens with the right management.
 While hens can lay eggs without a rooster being present, these will be unfertilized eggs.
 Despite being just as delicious, these eggs can’t turn into chicks and, as such, won’t help grow your flock.

-What Are the Advantages of Keeping Layers and Roosters in Your Backyard Flock?
+Advantages of Keeping Hens and Roosters in Your Backyard Flock

 If you keep chickens in your backyard, you have several options.
 You can keep all layers and farm them for their eggs and then for their meat when they stop laying.
 You could also keep other breeds of chicken strictly for meat production.

 If you are interested in keeping chickens for their eggs or as layers, here are some of the benefits that come with that:

 - You get eggs: Of course, this has to be the number one reason you want to keep layers.
 Not only is egg production a potentially lucrative business venture, but eggs are an excellent source of protein and food for your family.

 - Hens lay eggs for a long time: For years to come, your backyard poultry could be providing you with fresh eggs.
 Each hen has the potential to give you up to 600 chicken eggs in its lifetime.
 Imagine how many eggs you could have if you put your chickens on a rotational basis.